Split Rail Fence with Wire Mesh- Simply Effective

 Split rail fence was originally designed to keep large farm animals contained.
 Because if its open design, having large spaces between the rails, smaller animals pass through it easily.

-However, split rail fence with wire attached to it eliminates large gaps and spaces.
+However, split rail fence with wire mesh attached to it eliminates large gaps and spaces.
 As result, giving it the ability to contain pets and small farm animals.

-For these reasons, split rail fence with wire has become a popular design choice in residential settings.
+For these reasons, split rail fence with wire mesh has become a popular design choice in residential settings.

-Types of Wire for Split Rail Fence
+Types of Wire Mesh for Split Rail Fence

-The wire mesh attached to split rail fence comes in three types.
+The wire mesh attached to split rail fence comes in three main types.
 Welded wire mesh, woven wire mesh and chain link mesh.

 Split rail fences with 2 rails will have 36″ tall wire.
 Fences with 3 rails will have 48″ tall wire mesh.

-Split Rail Fence with Welded Wire
+Split Rail Fence with Welded Wire Mesh

 split rail fence with welded wire mesh